 If you do nothing during your visit to our web site but browse, read pages, or download information, we will gather and store certain information about your visit.
 This information does not identify you personally.
 We automatically collect and store the following information about your visit:

-The information we automatically collect or store is logged and used by CTS only to improve the content of our web services and to help us understand how people are using our services.
-CTS analyzes this information/the web site logs to determine how our web site is being used, so that we may continually improve the site's usefulness to the public.
+The information we automatically collect or store is logged and used by Washington Technology Solutions (WaTech)/Consolidated Technology Services (CTS) only to improve the content of our web site and to help us understand how people are using our services.
+CTS analyzes this information and web site logs to determine how our web site is being used, so that we may continually improve the site's usefulness to the public.

 If during your visit to our web site you participate in a survey, send an email, register for an account or perform some other transaction on-line, the following additional information will be collected: